Noamiz/server-strategy/SYSTEM_SYNC.md

   - Prefer to first define/update DTOs in `common-strategy`.
   - Then implement endpoints here using those DTOs.
   - Add/extend integration tests to cover success and failure paths.
+- When persisting or reading user/role data:
+  - Reuse the Prisma models defined in `prisma/schema.prisma`.
+  - Add migrations via `yarn db:migrate` and keep seeds in `prisma/seed.ts` updated.
 - When changing contracts:
   - Update `common-strategy`, this repo, and affected clients (`web-client`, `mobile-client`).
   - Update Confluence under `05 – APIs & Contracts`.